pbonazzi/rpg_ramnet/RAM_Net/configs/README.md

 ### type2:
 For the branch `asynchronous_irregular_real_data` a second dataset can be specified in order to train on two datasets simultaneously.
 Also specify the base_folder2 and step_size2 if this is used.
 ### base_folder:
-specify the path of the data folder, starting from the exported path (see README in AMM-Net folder)
+specify the path of the data folder, starting from the exported path (see README in RAM-Net folder)
 ### step_size:
 specifies the number of skipped datapoints before beginning a new sequence.
 If sequence = 5 and step_size = 5, each datapoint is only seen one during an epoch.
 If the the step_size is smaller than the sequence_length, datapoints are seen several times.
 However, step_size > 0 does not actually skip image frames that the network sees, it only defines where a new sequence should be start with respect to the starting data point from the last sequence.
 ### clip_distance: